education.vic.gov.au

 Other school staff can be included in the preparation meeting if desired.

-Communicate with the school community about the review
+Communication with the school community about the review

-The school principal should use their existing communication channels to let the school community, including staff, students, families and school council members know about the review and how they can contribute, including:
+The school principal should use their existing communication channels to let the school community, including staff, students, families and school council members, know about the review and how they can contribute, including:

 • the purpose and benefits of school review